-Unsupervised Learning : Competitive Learning Networks, Kohonen self-organizing networks, Hebbian Learning, The Hopfield Network
+Unsupervised Learning: Competitive Learning Networks, Kohonen self-organizing networks, Hebbian Learning, The Hopfield Network

-RECOM RECOMMENDED BOOKS

-Sr. no. Name AUTHOR(S) PUBLISHER

-1 Neuro-Fuzzy and Soft Computing .
-J.S.R.
-Jang, C.T.Sun PHI/Pearson

-AND THE PERSON NAMED IN and E.Mizutani Education, New

-45 19 C 20 C Delhi, 2004

-2 Fuzzy Logic with Engineering T. J. Ross TMH, New York,
+A STATE OF THE STA THE RESERVE AND ADDRESS OF THE PARTY OF THE RECOMMENDED BOOKS Sr. no. Name AUTHOR(S) PUBLISHER 1 Neuro-Fuzzy and Soft Computing J.S.R.
+Jang, C.T.Sun and E.Mizutani PHI/Pearson Education, New Delhi, 2004 2 Fuzzy Logic with Engineering Applications T. J. Ross TMH, New York, 1997

-Applications 1997

-Course Code CSE510 Course Title Database Design & Management system Type of Course PC LTP 300 Credits 3 Course Prerequisites Basic knowledge of Database and relational database management system Course Objectives This course is intended to provide an understanding of the current theory and practice of database management systems, a solid technical overview of database management systems.
+Course Code CSE510 Course Title Database Design and Management system Type of Course PC LTP 3 0 0 Credits 3 Course Prerequisites Basic knowledge of Database and relational database management system Course Objectives This course is intended to provide an understanding of the current theory and practice of database management systems, a solid technical overview of database management systems.
 In addition to technical concerns, more general issues are emphasized.
 These include data independence, integrity, security, recovery, performance, database design principles and database administration.
-Course Outcome (CO) The learner will be able to- Explain the features of database management systems and Relational database.
-Analyze the existing design of a database schema using ER diagrams and apply concepts of normalization to design an optimal database.
-Identify the need of Concurrent transactions and locking and explain their types, advantages and disadvantages Formulate query, using SQL, solutions to a broad range of query and data update problems.
-Explain Spatial and Multimedia databases
+Course Outcome (CO) At the end of the course, the student will be able to- 1.
+Explain the features of database management systems and Relational database.
+2. Analyze the existing design of a database schema using ER diagrams 45 and apply concepts of normalization to design an optimal database.
+3. Identify the need of Concurrent transactions and locking and explain their types, advantages and disadvantages 4.
+Explain concepts and structure of Distributed databases and object 600 oriented databases.
+575 5.
+Explain architecture, tools and technologies in Datawarehouse and 552 61 emerging database technologies including Spatial, Multimedia XX Z State of Z C 1 databases, Mobile computing and Mobile databases.